Abandon All Ships: Geeving (2009–2010)

 The single "Megawacko 2.0" was released on iTunes on August 24, 2010, with the video premiering on MuchMusic that same day.
+From August to September 2010, the band toured with We Came As Romans.
 In September, "Bro My God" also premiered via online streaming.
-Abandon All Ships was then included on the Monument tour from October 29, 2010 to December 5, 2010 with Miss May I, Sleeping with Sirens, The Crimson Armada, and Bury Tomorrow.
+On October 5, MuchMusic premiered Geeving for online streaming, before it was released physically on October 12.
+The album peaked at number 27 on the Canadian Albums Chart and number 16 on the US Heatseekers Albums chart.
+The group embarked on the headlining Geeving Across Canada tour in October 2010.
+Abandon All Ships was then included on the Monument tour from October 29, 2010, to December 5, 2010, with Miss May I, Sleeping with Sirens, The Crimson Armada, and Bury Tomorrow.
+On December 17, the music video for "Geeving" was released, and the song won Best Rock Video at the 2011 MuchMusic Video Awards.

-Lineup instability, Infamous (2011–2012)
+Lineup instability, Infamous (2011–2013)

+The band joined Close Your Eyes, I See Stars and Us From Outside on a United States tour in January 2011.
 On January 24, 2011, lead guitarist Kyler Browne left the band and was replaced by Daniel Ciccotelli.
 Abandon All Ships participated in the 2011 Vans Warped Tour for selected dates on the east leg.

-On July 14, 2011 the Paiano brothers, Andrew (rhythm guitar) and Daniel (drums), left the band.
+On July 14, 2011, the Paiano brothers, Andrew (rhythm guitar) and Daniel (drums), left the band.
+In August 2011, the group performed at Celebration Square as part of the Amphitheatre Unplugged series along with San Sebastian.

 On January 18, 2012, the band announced that they were in the process of recording their second studio album.
 The title was announced as Infamous, and it was released on July 3, 2012.
 The video for its title track was released on the first of May with its environment and direction being described as "very Toronto".
+The group joined Secrets, Sleeping with Sirens and Conditions on tour in March 2012.
+The album peaked at number 54 on the Canadian Albums Chart.
+The album also debuted at number 142 on the Billboard 200, selling over 3,500 copies in its first week.

-On November 29, 2012, the band was announced as support for For the Fallen Dreams European/UK tour beginning in March alongside fellow supporting acts Dream On, Dreamer, and No Bragging Rights.
+In September 2012, the band supported We Came as Romans on a Canadian headlining tour alongside Skip the Foreplay and Ice Nine Kills.
+On November 14, the band premiered the music video for "August".
+On November 29, the band was announced as support for For the Fallen Dreams European/UK tour beginning in March alongside fellow supporting acts Dream On, Dreamer, and No Bragging Rights.
 On December 14, drummer Chris Taylor left the band.
+The group along with Dance Gavin Dance supported Hollywood Undead on tour in March 2013.
+They released a music video for "Less Than Love" in June 2013.